We aim to provide the highest standards of service at all times.

 We’ll help customers find the method of payment that suits them.

 When our visiting officers visit a property they will:

 Prove their identity by showing an identity card.
-If requested, they’ll also provide a telephone number so the person being visited can confirm the information on the card.
+If requested, they’ll also provide a phone number so the person being visited can confirm the information on the card.

 Explain why they are visiting and be polite, courteous and fair.